yousafriaz90/Hello-R/README.md

 # Hello-R
-this is my first R programing course
+this is my first repo for R programming course